GOALS

 A statement of vision or commitment:

-A statement of the system’s or institution’s vision or commitment to web accessibility is published and made readily available.
+A statement of the institution’s vision or commitment to web accessibility is published and made readily available.
 Those with a vested interest in the institution know the vision and commitment to web accessibility.
 To the extent feasible, relevant stakeholders are made aware of their responsibilities under this vision.
 This may take the form of a letter, email, or memo from the responsible source, such as the Board of Regents, or the Office of the President or Chancellor.
-At times this content is also posted to the web.
+At times, this content is also posted to the web.

 The creation of an institutional policy on web accessibility